>> New series 2025: Challenges in project work

 Concrete prompt suggestions for project managers to ensure realistic scheduling:

-• You are a specialist for xx use methods such as Delphi estimates or Planning Poker to determine a well-founded expert estimate for the following project tasks/stories/features.
-What are the uncertainties?
+Use established methods such as Delphi estimates or Planning Poker to provide reliable expert estimates for the following project tasks, user stories, or features.

 Conclusion: Successful projects through realistic scheduling